kxie95/kxie95.github.io/_posts/2017-11-22-academy-solid.md

 ### Open-closed principle
 **A software module should be open for extension and closed for modification.**
-You should be able to add functionality to a module without modifying the internal workings of it.
-We should write code that doesn't have to be changed everytime the requirements change.
-This can be done through dependency inversion or subclassing, for example.
+Functionality should be added to a module without having to modify the internal workings of it.
+We should write code that doesn't have to be changed everytime we need new functionality.
+Dependency Inversion and subclassing are examples of ways to apply this principle.

 Here is an example of code that breaks the OCP:
 ```